SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 |7 | Feb 27th | Prepare flight test portfolio, Acceptance Tests | 5 points (after flight) ||
 |8 | Mar 6th | FAA Part 107b + Safety Assurance online quiz  | 5 points ||

-## Project deliverables (60 points)
+## Project (60 points)
-All projects will be team projects with 2-4 team members.
+This is primarily a projects based course, and so the majority of points are assigned based on the team project.
+Everyone will work with a team of 2-4 people.
+Teams may be self-organized according to project interests; however the instructor reserves the right to add additional people to teams to ensure a good fit for every student.
+Project teams will be formed by February 27th.

 | Num | Date Assigned | Description | Points | Link|
 |-----|---------------|---------------------------------|------|-------------------|